khawarizmus/hijri-week-calendar-proposal/content.typ

 == Compatibel Calendars <compatible-calendars>

 The International Components for Unicode (ICU) defines five Hijri calendars, each with unique characteristics and applications.
-Below is a detailed breakdown of these calendars and their compatibility with the new Hijri Week Calendar system
+Below is a detailed breakdown of these calendars and their compatibility with the new Hijri week calendar system

 #tablex(
   columns: 4,